How New Day Trader Made 38.75 Percent in 10 days (1 Hour a Day)

 Trading the Right Market (for You)

 Danyel had limited time, and several thousand dollars to start trading with.
-The several thousand dollar cap ruled out the stock market, as day trading stocks requires a minimum of $25,000.
-One of the closest thing to trading stocks is trading a stock index futures contract, in this case the S&P 500 E-Minis (ES).
+The several thousand dollar cap ruled out the stock market, as day trading stocks require a minimum of $25,000.
+One of the closest thing to trading stocks is trading a stock index futures contract, in this case, the S&P 500 E-Minis (ES).

 Trading ES contracts provide many benefits.
 Since most people know what the S&P 500 index is (or at least have some idea what it is) the concept of trading its daily ups and downs are relatively straightforward.
 While it is recommended traders begin day trading with several thousand dollars, to day trade a single ES contract only requires $400 to $500 in margin (varies by broker).
 Each tick — the smallest movement the contract can make — is worth $12.50.
 With day trading one contract making 8 to 12 ticks on a single trade isn't uncommon, representing a $100 to $150 gain (or loss).

 DTA traders typically make several trades a day (when trading two hours or less).
 This is a sizable percentage profit/loss on only a few thousand dollars.
-Because of this, with a profitable strategy in hand, the futures market is very popular among day traders (see How Much Money Can I Make Day Trading Futures?).
+Because of this, with a profitable strategy in hand, the futures market is very popular among day traders.

 Day trading forex is another possibility requiring a relatively small initial deposit.
 Danyel chose one market and stuck with it.
 While traders may eventually trade different markets, in the beginning, master one before considering trading others.